abdula96/SBA-320/README.md

 Future Improvements

-Infinite Scrolling: Implement infinite scrolling for a smoother user experience instead of paginated navigation.
 Character Detail View: Add a detailed view for each character, showing more information like the origin, location, and episode appearances.
 Location and Episode Lists: Add views for locations and episodes from the API.
 State Persistence: Use localStorage or sessionStorage to persist state (e.g., current page or search query) across page reloads.